mikecm1/empyr.com/publishers.md

 show_mainfeatures: true
 mainfeatures:
 - heading: Unlimited revenue potential
-  description: Every time your users earn a reward, you generate revenue.
-Customers
-    are happier, and so is your bottom line.
+  description: Launch an innovative new revenue stream from offline commerce with total control of the user experience.
   icon: "/uploads/2019/05/icon-place.svg"
 - description: Delight your users with 1000s of local offers out-of-the-box, with great brands joining all the time.
   icon: "/uploads/2019/05/icon-place.svg"
   heading: Offer content ready to go
 - heading: Complete creative control
-  description: Give your audience another reason to love your product.
-Empyr gives
-    leading websites & apps the power to build customized card-linked offer reward programs that drive repeat interaction and helps turn users into advocates.
+  description: Every time your users earn a reward, you generate revenue.
+Customers are happier, and so is your bottom line.
   icon: "/uploads/2019/05/icon-place.svg"
 all_features_headline: ''
 hero_button: